WRVA (AM): WRVA at Library of Virginia

 WRVA is the subject of a major exhibit at the Library of Virginia in Richmond.
 Featured are historical documents, sound files, print artifacts, and such local interest items as the shoes of the late announcer Alden Aaroe, who founded an annual program that has raised over $5.6 million to provide shoes for needy children over a 36-year period.

 FM translator

 On May 5, 2014, WRVA began simulcasting on FM translator 98.5 W253BI (licensed to Glen Allen, Virginia) via WTVR-FM's HD2 subchannel.
-The subchannel was utilized to improve the AM station's nighttime coverage; WRVA must adjust its signal at sunset in order to protect adjacent channel WBBR in New York City.
 The simulcast ended on July 23, 2015, to make way for an HD-fed country station, branded as "Big 98.5."

 On January 1, 2018, after Entercom acquired the station, WRVA began simulcasting on FM translator W241AP (96.1 MHz) in Midlothian, again using WTVR-FM's HD2 subchannel.
 The translator had previously rebroadcast Liberty University's WRVL and a classic rock format.